 Krystal Tamayo attended the event and shared that “It was at this dinner that I was fortunate enough to be offered a position for which I am so grateful.
 Because I was invited to the SBME First Generation Dinner, I can now say that I will be building my work experience as an engineer through the internship I have this summer.
 If it hadn’t been for your invitation, this never would have happened.”

-On January 26, 2017, the SBME held its 4th Annual First Generation Dinner.
+On January 30, 2018, the SBME held its 5th Annual First-Generation Dinner.
 This year’s event attracted over 30 students and 15 faculty and staff members.
 Faculty and staff sat with students and shared their first-generation experiences.
 Students were given an opportunity to share their challenges and struggles.
-Students walked away knowing that they have a large support group of professionals who are avaiable to answer questions, provide encouragement in challenging times, or serve as a resource.
+Students walked away knowing that they have a large support group of professionals who are available to answer questions, provide encouragement in challenging times, or serve as a resource.